“Can you tell me what’s wrong with this circuit diagram?”

 Getting started with multimodal AI today

-You don’t need special hardware or complex setups.
+No special hardware, no complex setup.
 Here’s how to use GPT-4 with Vision through the API:

 curl https://api.openai.com/v1/chat/completions \